-Throughout this presentation the PN633 revisions/proposals referred to relate to the activity of deploying firefighters beyond the bridgehead and BAECB not under air
+Throughout this presentation the PN633 revisions/proposals referred to relate to the activity of deploying firefighters beyond the bridgehead and breathing apparatus entry control board (BAECB) not under air

 INTRODUCTION

-Utilising the Fire Brigades Union’s sector competence and professional understanding, precedent both operational and legal, expert reports and academic research this presentation will explore several themes and demonstrate comprehensively why the proposal to deploy firefighters beyond the bridgehead and BAECB not under air is both unsafe and unlawful.
-Whilst understanding and having sympathy with the situation LFB in particular find themselves in, and their intentions, I will present to the panel why the proposed revisions to PN633, to permit the aforementioned activity, are in breach of not just the obligations imposed by the Health and Safety at Work Act 1974 and its regulations, but indeed go against all safe practice and introduces an unsafe system of work.
+I will utilise the Fire Brigades Union’s sector competence and professional understanding, precedent both operational and legal, expert reports and academic research this presentation will explore several themes and demonstrate comprehensively why the proposal to deploy firefighters beyond the bridgehead and BAECB not under air is both unsafe and unlawful.
+Whilst understanding and having sympathy with the situation LFB in particular find themselves in, and their intentions, I will present to the panel why the proposed revisions to High Rise Firefighting Policy PN633, to permit the aforementioned activity, are in breach of not just the obligations imposed by the Health and Safety at Work Act 1974 and its regulations, but indeed go against all safe practice and introduces an unsafe system of work.

 I will then move on to explain the serious operational flaws presented by the proposed revisions.
 This will also serve to explore and identify the size of the increased risk, both to firefighters and the public; immediately and long term, created by the proposals.
 This part of the presentation will also point to the contradictions that exist in the policy, and why any intended benefits of the policy are, in its application, non-existent and in some circumstances will in fact present further obstacles to fire ground operations and rescue efforts.
 I shall then address a number of more general points and concerns that don’t necessarily fit under the themes I have just set out.